singlestore-labs/singlestore-kai-examples/README.md

-# SingleStore Kai™ for MongoDB Examples
+# SingleStore Kai™ Examples

-This repository contains examples for using SingleStore Kai™ for MongoDB.
+This repository contains examples for using SingleStore Kai™.

 ## Simple Benchmark